MadStu/noughts-and-crosses/README.md

   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmadstu.github.io%2Fnoughts-and-crosses%2F)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmadstu.github.io%2Fnoughts-and-crosses%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+- JS
+  - No errors were found when passing through [JSHint](https://jshint.com/)
 - Other Tests
   - No problems were discovered when testing with the [WAVE tool](https://wave.webaim.org/report#/https://madstu.github.io/noughts-and-crosses/)
 - Accessibility